NufailNasar/Brissbella-LMS/README.md

 ## 📚 Project Overview

-Brissbella LMS is an interactive platform designed to support the educational services of Brissbella Academy.
+Brissbella Learning managemnet system is an interactive platform designed to support the educational services of Brissbella Academy.
 The system enables efficient handling of:

 - Student registrations and signups
 - Course creation and content uploads